Australian aboriginal flag - In recognition of the original custodians of my country, and the Australian flag

 [ top ]

 As my web based activities have increased, so my need for a better program for writing my mark-up grew.
 As I'm highly allergic to anything requiring instructions, or that requires more than 10 minutes to get the hang of, or which costs anything at all, I went in search of an open source text editor.
 Enter Notepad++ the easiest program I've ever used, by far!
-(Sorry Mac users, this one's only for Windoze...)
+(Sorry Mac users, this one's only for Windozers...)

 Notepad++ is just so easy to use.
 It's got heaps of 'Plug-ins' to give it extra functionality, but I just use it bare bones.
 The handy thing is it does the color code thing to make it easier to see what's what, yet you can limit all the other bells and whistles so there's not too much happening at once.
-One thing I don't particularly like is the FTP upload interface, hence the next entry on this page...
+One thing I don't particularly like is its FTP upload interface, hence the next entry on this page...

 [ top ]